rl1987/trickster.dev/tricksterblog/content/post/getting-the-data-under-version-control-with-dolt.md

 To run Dolt in SQL server mode one could run `dolt sql-server` command.
-This launches a network server that talks the MySQL protocol and can be used with a MySQL client programs or client libraries.
+This launches a network server that talks the MySQL protocol and can be used with a MySQL client programs or libraries (e.g. mysql-connector).
 Furthermore, Dolt includes a simple SQL client that can be launched by running `dolt sql-client`.
 There are also some official Python client libraries for Dolt:

 * [DoltPy](https://github.com/dolthub/doltpy) implements Dolt SQL client
 * [doltcli](https://github.com/dolthub/doltcli) is a wrapper around dolt CLI tool to run queries locally without running Dolt as server.

+For git users, there's Github for community and collaboration.
+[DoltHub](https://www.dolthub.com/) is a company and portal that not only develops dolt, but also lets you publically host your databases.
+If you don't want to host it publically there are two paid products:

+* [DoltLab](http://doltlab.dolthub.com/) - a self-hostable, more private solution
+similar to GitLab.
+DoltLab is to dolt what GitLab is to Git.
+* [Hosted Dolt](https://hosted.doltdb.com) - an equivalent of AWS RDS for Dolt server.
+You get a dolt server that is provisioned and maintained for you, no DBA needed.

+DoltHub Inc. is also running public data bounties that entail gathering open data by scraping, wrangling and importing it into structured database.
+Participants are paid based on how much of the data they submitted via pull requests was accepted.
+This can be an opportunity to make some money if you're a web scraper developer.